jiakuan/gwt-gradle-plugin/README.md

 It was originally [created by Steffen Schaefer](https://github.com/steffenschaefer/gwt-gradle-plugin).
 Really appreciate his effort on making this great plugin.

-In last two years, there were no updates in the original git repo, so I plan to continue the maintenance in this fork.
+In last two years, there were no updates in the original git repo, so we plan to continue the maintenance in this fork.

-For more information, please see the new documentation site I created: [http://gwt-gradle-plugin.documentnode.io](http://gwt-gradle-plugin.documentnode.io)
+For more information, please see the latest documentation site: [http://gwt-gradle.docstr.org](http://gwt-gradle.docstr.org)

 ## Usage